Climate change in Australia: Policies and legislation

+The two failed attempts at passing the CPRS through the Senate gave Prime Minister Rudd a trigger for a potential double dissolution election in 2010.
+He opted not to use it and eventually chose to defer the legislation.

 In 2010, the Rudd government decided to delay the implementation of the Carbon Pollution Reduction Scheme (CPRS) until the end of the first commitment period of the Kyoto Protocol (ending in 2012).
 They cited the lack of bipartisan support for the CPRS and slow international progress on climate action as the reasons for the decision.
 In turn, the delay was strongly criticised by the Federal Opposition as well as community and grassroots action groups such as GetUp.

+News of the government retreating on its climate change policy resulted in a fall in popularity for the Labor Party and a substantial fall in the personal popularity of Kevin Rudd.

-Following the unsuccessful Copenhagen Summit, the Rudd was replaced by Gillard as prime minister, who stated that "there will be no 'carbon tax' under the government I lead".
+Following the unsuccessful Copenhagen Summit, Rudd was replaced by Gillard as party leader and prime minister in an internal leadership ballot in June 2010.
+Gillard led Labor to the 2010 election and stated in the final week of the campaign that "there will be no 'carbon tax' under the government I lead".

+The election resulted in a hung parliament.
+The main opposition led by Abbott and Gillard's Labor government ended up tied on 72 seats each in a parliament of 150.
+Gillard eventually secured victory through successful negotiations with 4 out of 6 crossbenchers, eventually defeating Abbott by the narrowest possible margin at 76-74.
+One of the crossbench parties was the minor left wing Greens party, which would eventually play a role in forcing her into an unpopular policy position on carbon pricing, in turn playing a role in her downfall a few years later.

 Among countries that emit high levels of greenhouse gas, Australia is among the highest per person emitters.

 The Gillard Labor government established several government entities to manage Australia's response to climate change: